Kuala Lumpur to San Francisco By Air freight, Container ship or Road

 More about shipping cargo and freight from Kuala Lumpur to San Francisco by Air, Ocean and Road

-The shortest shipping time by sea between Kuala Lumpur and San Francisco is 37 days 21h.
-Ships depart from Port Klang (MYPKG) and arrive at Oakland (USOAK) with scheduled departures 1-2 times a day.
+The shortest shipping time by sea between Kuala Lumpur and San Francisco is 40 days 4h.
+Ships depart from Port Klang (MYPKG) and arrive at Oakland (USOAK) with scheduled departures Every 1-2 weeks.

 The quickest flight from Kuala Lumpur to San Francisco takes around 22h 8m.
 Flights depart from Kuala Lumpur International Airport (KUL) and arrive at San Francisco International Airport (SFO).

 Scheduled flights between Kuala Lumpur International Airport (KUL) and San Francisco International Airport (SFO) depart 2-4 times a week.
-These flights are serviced by Vietnam Airlines, Starlux Airlines, EVA Air, Japan Airlines, All Nippon Airways, Philippine Airlines, All Nippon Airways, China Airlines, China Southern Airlines, Air India, Emirates, British Airways and Turkish Airlines and the typical transit time is around 22h 8m.
+These flights are serviced by Vietnam Airlines, Starlux Airlines, EVA Air, Japan Airlines, All Nippon Airways, Philippine Airlines, All Nippon Airways, China Airlines, China Southern Airlines, Air India, Emirates, Turkish Airlines and British Airways and the typical transit time is around 22h 8m.

 No, it doesn't look like there are dedicated Cargo planes flying between Kuala Lumpur and San Francisco.
 There are regular passenger aircraft however and they might be able to accommodate your cargo depending on its dimensions and weight.